Dosage Form: tablet

 - drink grapefruit juice or eat grapefruit

 - use birth control.
-Carbamazepine tablets may make your birth control less effective.
-Tell your healthcare provider if your menstrual bleeding changes while you take birth control and Carbamazepine tablets.
+Carbamazepine may make your birth control less effective.
+Tell your healthcare provider if your menstrual bleeding changes while you take birth control and Carbamazepine.

 - are pregnant or plan to become pregnant.
-Carbamazepine tablets may harm your unborn baby.
-Tell your healthcare provider right away if you become pregnant while taking Carbamazepine tablets.
+Carbamazepine may harm your unborn baby.
+Tell your healthcare provider right away if you become pregnant while taking Carbamazepine.
 You and your healthcare provider should decide if you should take Carbamazepine while you are pregnant.

-- If you become pregnant while taking Carbamazepine tablets, USP, talk to your healthcare provider about registering with the North American Antiepileptic Drug (NAAED) Pregnancy Registry.
+- If you become pregnant while taking Carbamazepine, talk to your healthcare provider about registering with the North American Antiepileptic Drug (NAAED) Pregnancy Registry.
 The purpose of this registry is to collect information about the safety of antiepileptic medicine during pregnancy.
 You can enroll in this registry by calling 1-888-233-2334.